updated on 14 April 2020

 You can also use contextual recruitment platform Vantage to meet leading law firms online.
 It takes just five minutes to complete your profile – quicker than the time it takes your pasta to boil – and is completely free.
 By completing a profile, leading law firms, including Ashurst, Eversheds Sutherland, Linklaters, and Slaughter and May can get in touch with you about incredible opportunities, such as:

 The platform is innovating the way the legal recruitment system works by putting candidates from every demographic in front of leading law firms and enabling firms to meet a diverse range of top-performing students.
 So, while you wait for your pasta to boil, sign up to make the most of the legal opportunities that Vantage offers.

 Although the past few weeks have been challenging – what with disruptions to exams and vacation scheme cancellations – it is important that you pick yourself back up, stay focused, be productive and continue to network.

-Oliva Partridge is the content and engagement coordinator at LawCareers.Net.
+Oliva Partridge is the content producer at LawCareers.Net.